Teaching measurement is a staple of elementary education. If students want to be able to build, bake, or sew, they will need to know how to measure.

 - Step #3: Abstract Examples (real-world examples, activities, games, word problems, and general skill application)

-We also introduce the first 2 of 4 new ideas for activities you can use in the classroom to work on measurement.
+We also introduce the first 2 of 4 new ideas for measurement activities you can use in the classroom.

 First, we introduced you to the Container Comparison Challenge to work on capacity, and then we gave you the steps for the Classroom Supply Guessing Game to work on weight.
 If you are intrigued with these names, and you want the step-by-step breakdown of each of these activities, they can be found in this post!